webpack/webpack.js.org/content/how-to/generate-production-build.md

 Generating production builds with Webpack is straight-forward.
 There are three things to keep in mind:

-- Source maps
+- Source Maps
 - Node environment
 - Minification

-## Source maps
+## Source Maps

-We encourage you to have source maps enabled in production.
+We encourage you to have Source Maps enabled in production.
 They are useful for debugging and to run benchmark tests.
-Webpack can generate inline source maps included in the bundles or separated files.
+Webpack can generate inline Source Maps included in the bundles or separated files.

-In your configuration, use the `devtools` object to set the source map type.
-We currently support seven types of source maps.
+In your configuration, use the `devtools` object to set the Source Map type.
+We currently support seven types of Source Maps.
 You can find more information about them in our [configuration](https://webpack.github.io/docs/configuration.html#devtool) documentation page.

-One of the good options to go is using `cheap-module-source-map` which simplifies the source maps to a single mapping per line.
+One of the good options to go is using `cheap-module-source-map` which simplifies the Source Maps to a single mapping per line.

 ## Node environment variable